cmoestl/heliocats/README.md

     data/ulysses_1990_2009_helcats.p

-This creates the ICMECAT catalog:
+This creates the ICMECAT catalog (also a jupyter notebook is available):

     python icmecat.py